Make CRC Research a Priority at the Department of Defense

 Why This is Important:

-- We are leaving good science on the table.
-In FY21, the DoD received 52 colorectal cancer applications.
-Of those 21 scored in the outstanding to excellent range, but only 5 projects were funded.
+• We are leaving good science on the table.
+In FY22, the DoD received 66 colorectal cancer applications.
+Of those, 25 were deemed “meritorious”, but only 9 applications were funded.

 What We Are Doing:

-Asking that the House and Senate Appropriations Committees include in their FY24 Defense appropriations bills $20 million to create a Colorectal Cancer Research Program within the Department of Defense.
+Asking that the House and Senate Appropriations Committees include in their FY25 Defense appropriations bills $20 million to create a Colorectal Cancer Research Program within the Department of Defense.

 Take Action: